kaverapp/web_ML-_nodeJS/README.md

-Real-Time Object Detection with COCO-SSD
+`Real-Time Object Detection with COCO-SSD`

 This project demonstrates real-time object detection using the COCO-SSD model in a web application.
 It utilizes JavaScript, HTML, and CSS to access the user's webcam, detect objects in the camera's view, and highlight them with bounding boxes and confidence scores.

-Features
+🚀 Features

-Uses the COCO-SSD machine learning model for object detection.
+Uses the COCO-SSD machine learning model for object detection

-Real-time webcam stream processing.
+Real-time webcam stream processing

-Displays detected objects along with their confidence scores.
+Displays detected objects along with their confidence scores

-Highlights objects in the live video feed with bounding boxes.
+Highlights objects in the live video feed with bounding boxes

-Technologies Used
+🛠️ Technologies Used

-JavaScript: For implementing the logic for webcam access, COCO-SSD model loading, and object detection.
+JavaScript: For implementing webcam access, COCO-SSD model loading, and object detection logic

-HTML: For structuring the webpage and including necessary elements like buttons and the video stream.
+HTML: For structuring the webpage with necessary elements like buttons and video stream

-CSS: For basic styling and visual indicators (e.g., highlighter for detected objects).
+CSS: For styling the webpage and visual indicators (bounding boxes)

-COCO-SSD: A pre-trained machine learning model for object detection, which can recognize 90 different object classes.
+COCO-SSD: A pre-trained machine learning model capable of recognizing 90 different object classes

-Getting Started
+📦 Getting Started

 Prerequisites

 Ensure you have the following:

-A modern web browser that supports the getUserMedia API for webcam access (e.g., Chrome, Firefox).
+A modern web browser supporting the getUserMedia API (e.g., Chrome, Firefox)

-Internet access to load the COCO-SSD model from a CDN.
+Internet access to load the COCO-SSD model from a CDN

 Running the Project

 Clone the repository or download the project files.

-Open the index.html file in a web browser.
+Open index.html in a web browser.

-Click on the "Enable Webcam" button to start the live video feed.
-If prompted, allow the browser to access the webcam.
+Click the "Enable Webcam" button to start the live video feed.

+Allow webcam access when prompted by your browser.

-The application will automatically start detecting objects in the webcam feed, displaying their names and confidence scores.
+The application will automatically detect objects, displaying their names and confidence scores.

-Project Structure
+📁 Project Structure

-index.html: Contains the structure of the web page and includes the necessary script and style tags. script.js: Contains the JavaScript code for accessing the webcam, loading the COCO-SSD model, and handling real-time object detection. styles.css: Contains the CSS styles for the page, including styles for the live view and highlighter elements.
+├── index.html        # Webpage structure with script and style references ├── script.js         # JavaScript for webcam access, COCO-SSD model loading, and detection └── styles.css        # CSS for styling the page and detection overlays

-Code Overview
+🔍 Code Overview

-Webcam Access
+1. Webcam Access

-The application checks if the browser supports the getUserMedia API.
-If supported, it enables webcam access when the user clicks the "Enable Webcam" button.
+Checks if the browser supports the getUserMedia API.

+Enables webcam access upon clicking the "Enable Webcam" button.

-Model Loading
+2. Model Loading

-The COCO-SSD model is loaded using the cocoSsd.load() method.
-The model is stored globally for use in the object detection function.
+The COCO-SSD model is loaded using cocoSsd.load().

+The model is stored globally for efficient use during detection.

-Real-Time Object Detection
+3. Real-Time Object Detection

-The predictWebcam() function is responsible for detecting objects in each frame of the webcam stream.
+predictWebcam() function detects objects in each webcam frame.

-Detected objects with a confidence score greater than 66% are highlighted in the live video feed.
+Objects with confidence scores greater than 66% are highlighted.

-Each detected object's bounding box is drawn, and its class name and confidence score are displayed.
+Draws bounding boxes and displays the object’s class name and confidence score.

-Styling
+4. Styling

-Basic CSS is used to style the elements on the page, including the highlighter box for detected objects.
+Basic CSS styles for page layout.

+Custom styles for the bounding boxes to highlight detected objects.

-Error Handling
+5. Error Handling

-If the browser does not support webcam access, a warning is displayed.
+Displays a warning if webcam access is not supported.

-If there is an error accessing the webcam, an alert is shown to the user.
+Shows an alert if there is an error accessing the webcam.

-License
+📄 License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0.
+See the LICENSE file for details.

-References
+📚 References

 COCO-SSD Model Documentation

 getUserMedia API Documentation